Cuboctaedro/dimitriadis/src/texts/island-hoping-kimberly-bradley.md

 ---
-title: A Conversation Between Christina Dimitriadis and Kimberly Bradley
-subtitle: A Conversation Between Christina Dimitriadis and Kimberly Bradley
+title: Island Hoping
+subtitle: City of Athens Arts Centre, Athens, 2018 (book)
-author: Kimberly Bradley
+author: Kimberly Bradley - ChrisIna Dimitriadis
 layout: text
 tags: text
-order: 1
+order: 4800
 ---

+**A conversaIon between ChrisIna Dimitriadis and Kimberly Bradley**

 **Kimberly Bradley: When I first viewed Island Hoping as an exhibition in Athens, I could immediately see the multiple layers in this series of photographs.
 There are many approaches to and possible readings of the work.
 But how do you see these layers?**

 **Christina Dimitriadis:** A way to interpret the layers of my work is to picture what happens when you throw a pebble into a body of water.
 The surface of the water makes symmetrical concentric waves.
 My practice works the same way.
 A vibration of parallel cycles, starting with the individual and going to the personal, the social, the political, the historical.
 The photographs of the skerries and islets operate in the same way.
 They can be autobiographical; they can be political.
 They can also be seen as floating sculptures, carved by the sun, the sea, and the wind.
 While photographing them one by one, with a direct, straight-on gaze, they become portraits of small islets that are both places and non-places; they can even become portraits of abstracted mythical figures.